sammyd/iOS8-day-by-day-book/manuscript/about-this-book.md

 ## Project Code

-All of the code that accompanies this book is open source - and available on github at [github.com/ShinobiControls/ios8-day-by-day](https://github.com/ShinobiControls/ios8-day-by-day).
+All of the code for the projects that accompany this book is open source - and available on github at [github.com/ShinobiControls/ios8-day-by-day](https://github.com/ShinobiControls/ios8-day-by-day).
 You can go there to download, clone or fork all 39 chapters' worth of code.